epfl-dcsl/miralis-sosp25-artifact/README.md

   We discuss the details in the `softcore-rs` artifact section.
 - `module.rs` defines the module abstraction.
   The implementation of the policy modules described in the paper are in the `policy` folder.
-  Note that because the ACE policy is derived from the [ACE source code](https://github.com/IBM/ACE-RISCV) and evolves independently, we kept the Miralis port in a [separete repository](https://github.com/epfl-dcsl/miralis-ace) to avoid the maintenance burden.
   Our benchmarks tools are also implemented as module under `benchmark`.
   The choice of modules is done at compile time, using the [configuration](https://miralis-firmware.github.io/docs/configuration).
 - The `platform` folder hosts the SoC-specific code.